This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to:

 Factors indicating greater harm

-- Theft of/damage to property causing a significant degree of loss to the victim (whether economic, sentimental or personal value)
+- Theft of/damage to property causing a significant degree of loss to the victim (whether economic, commercial or personal value)

 - Soiling, ransacking or vandalism of property

-- Occupier at home (or returns home) while offender present
+- Victim on the premises (or returns) while offender present

 - Trauma to the victim, beyond the normal inevitable consequence of intrusion and theft